singapaul/26PairsTS/README.md

 2. make layout for profile page
  - Display sonner after sign in?
 - use badges for marking comp
-4. Update the share button to use the navigator draw on mobile archive

 5. Use python API and write Facts endpoint with chta gtp-3
 1. Swap in my login/register pages to the main app routes